convertful/wordpress-plugin/readme.txt

 == Changelog ==

 = 1.1 =
-* Compatibility with the updated Optin.Guru
+* Compatibility with the updated Convertful
-* Settings now page is quickly accessible froms plugin list
+* Settings page now is quickly accessible from plugins list

 = 1.0 =
 * Initial version.